When I created my first websites, I have to admit that I was pretty naive about the graphic/visual side of things. SEO ROI is a good example.

 2. Lines that are too wide on most screens for optimally comfortable reading.

-3. Poor monetization of my blog posts that is basically limited to the sidebar, which most people ignore.
+3. Poor monetization of my blog posts that are basically limited to the sidebar, which most people ignore.